 My love of technology was fostered by a mid '90s AT&T computer with a 60 MHz processor, Windows 3.1, and a bunch of fun games like Red Baron and Typing Tutor.
 One of my favorite tech memories is when my dad told me our computer was getting a second hard drive with A WHOLE GIGABYTE OF STORAGE!
 Another is how thrilled I was to borrow and watch a promotional video for Windows 95.
-One of my least favorite memories is when I asked what games an old IBM computer I inhereted could run.
+One of my least favorite memories is when I asked at an electronics store what games an old IBM computer I inhereted could run.
 They laughed and said I should just use it as an anchor.
 Maybe that was why my parents bought the AT&T.

 Speaking of video games, it's probably no surprise that I loved them from an early age.
 I was a huge SEGA Genesis / Sonic the Hedgehog fan (and still am - thank you Sonic Mania!).
 I used to beg my neighbor to let me play his Genesis until I found one under the Christmas tree.
 In fact, I taught myself what hexadecimal numbers were using the sound test screen in Sonic the Hedgehog 2.
 I can't see myself having such an interest in technology without either the SEGA Genesis or AT&T Computer entering my life.

 In high school, I didn't take any programming classes primarily because, get this, they wouldn't inflate my GPA compared to other options.
 (I guess no one told me high school GPA doesn't matter after...high school.
 I've chilled out since then.)
 Instead, I focused on math and science and decided Meteorology might be a good fusion of those fields.
 Luckily, I took a Computer Science 101 course in the spring of my freshman year at the University of Miami.
 From there, I started plotting how to fit a Computer Science major into my degree.